Evolverive/Backend-task/README.md

 # Backend-task
 Destination of this repositorium is making operations on database, which is taking it's information from Omdb API.

 1.First of all.
-The task which is performed in __"_main_"__is making database file by taking Titles from "movies.csv" file and then downloading every needed columns from API to new csv file ("movies_done.csv").
+The task performed in __"_main_"__is making database file by taking Titles from "movies.csv" file and then downloading every needed columns from API to new csv file ("movies_done.csv").
 After downloading, dataframe with needed informations is tranformed to SQLite file, which is helping to perform operation on data.

 2.Then there's making CLI in TEST_CLI.py which is using every programmed function to get done required tasks